Family Educational Rights and Privacy Act (FERPA)

 - Most recent educational institution attended

 - Weight and height of athletic team members.

 - Birth date (will be validated only when furnished by the person making inquiry, for positive identification of the student)

-In order to prevent the printing of any personal data in the Student Directory, a signed "stop of release" must be filed in the Registrar's Office (forms available there) no later than the end of the second week of classes in each semester.
+In order to prevent the publication of any personal data in the Student Directory, a signed "stop of release" must be filed in the Registrar's Office (forms available there) no later than the end of the second week of classes in each semester.
 The Registrar will accept a request to stop release for other off-campus uses at any time the student signs such a request in the Registrar's Office.
 The stop of release will remain in effect until the Registrar's Office is notified.
 Notification to remove the stop of release must be made in person or writing by the student, and notarized.
 In person requests will be asked to provide a photo ID.

 Parental Access to Student's Educational Record

 When a student reaches the age of 18 or begins attending a post-secondary institution, regardless of age, FERPA rights transfer from the parent to the student.
 Parents must obtain a signed consent Permission to Discuss Education Record Information form from their child to receive non-directory information.
 The completed and student signed form should be kept in the student's file within the appropriate unit in which the student's education record was discussed.